Configuration

 2: '2222' # level 2

-component: DL1 # and will active on component DL1
+component: DL1 # and will activate on component DL1

-See the rsmp gem for more details about these settings.
+See the rsmp gem for more details about supervisor settings.

 Options for Supervisor testing